 You may be wondering: where do you get the time to listen to podcasts?
 Well, you can do it while you are traveling.
 On average, an entrepreneur spends more than 50 hours in a Lyft or an Uber and can fly over 100,000 miles in a year.

-$50 is higher than average for an earbud, but still less than you would spend on a good pair of headphones.
+$50 is higher than average for earbuds, but still less than you would spend on a good pair of headphones.
 You can save money by buying one and getting one for free, or you can also use discounts to cut down on that price.
 However, headphones can be bulky and a bit difficult to travel with so they are not always your best option.
 We suggest investing in a good quality pair of earphones that you can use to listen to podcasts while in transit that will take up minimal space in your bag or that you can even slip into a pocket.
-Take a look at this page for the top fifty-dollar earphones that will work well for podcasts.

 Here are the Top 5 Podcasts for Entrepreneurs to Listen To: